ebigwood/multisl_diff/README.md

 Includes geometric/Bragg diffraction modelling functions (ported from Matlab for comparison and utility) and multislice routines.
 For the multislice theory, see http://muller.research.engineering.cornell.edu/sites/WEELS/summer06/mtutor.pdf

+The Thoery directory contains documentation on the project.

 Dependencies:
 	-Python 3.5